deezer/stone/README.md

 ## Command-line arguments

 - `-e` `--extension` , audio format.
 - `-o` `--overlap` , set to `False` by default.
-The percentage of overlap between adjacent window.
+The percentage of overlap between adjacent windows.
 - `-a` `--average` , set to `True` by default.
 If the result is averaged throughout the audio track.
 - `-tt` `--train-type` , type of training: `ks` (key signature) for stone12, `ks_mode` for stone24.

 ## Mapping

-The mappings to transform model output (integers) to key signature and mode classes (text) is as following:
+The mappings to transform model output (integers) of provided checkpoints to key signature and mode classes (text) is as following:

 ```python
 # for 12stone (semitone_ks.pt)